Hamilton East Public Library director/CEO Waterman steps down

-Edra Waterman has resigned her position as the director/CEO of Hamilton East Public Library.
+Edra Waterman has resigned from her position as the director/CEO of Hamilton East Public Library.
 HEPL Board of Trustees President Tiffanie Ditlevson made the announcement Nov.
 10.

 Waterman’s last day will be Dec.
 22.